Your shopping cart is empty.

 Do you offer limited editions?
 Yes and No. My Platinum Palladium prints are all limited editions.
 The platinum palladium process is time consuming and demanding.
 Pulling hundreds of hand-crafted platinum palladium print of the same image makes very little sense.
 All of my inkjet prints are all offered as open editions prints.

 Do you print on metal?
-No. I tested metal and found far too many technical problems.
+No. I did extensive tesing on metal and found far too many technical problems.
 The metal media varies in thickness from batch to batch.
 This requires the print head on the printer to be set just slightly above the metal.
 The distance of a few millimeters can cause the print head to collide into the metal.
 All it takes is one collision of the head into the metal to kill the printer.

 Do you offer framing services?
 Yes.
 At the present time, I cut all of my matts up to 12”x30” panoramic, and 24”x30” on the rectangular format.
 Right now I work with a framer in New York for my own frames.
 I'll be cutting my own frames in the late spring.
 These frames are a basic design that is painted black for most images.
 For Platinum Palladium I will be offering a more traditional darker natural wood.
 I use both traditional and non-glare glass.
 The best glass that I use is Tue-Vue glass, which is glare free and has no optical distortion.